-The adventure starts on jungle ground in carts pulled by an ecologically friendly electric jeep that carry visitors to the river’s edge, as you pass through native forest you can fully appreciate the jungle in all its splendour and your native expert guide will point out the startling flora and fauna so you are sure not to miss any jungle treasures – along the way, centennial forests, orchids and many plant species only found in the Atlantic Forest are uncovered.
+The adventure starts on jungle ground in carts pulled by an ecologically friendly electric jeep that carries visitors to the river’s edge.
+As you pass through the native forest you can fully appreciate the jungle in all its splendour, and your native expert guide will point out the startling flora and fauna so you are sure not to miss any jungle treasures; along the way, centennial forests, orchids and many plant species only found in the Atlantic Forest are uncovered.

 You will be met at your hotel by your private driver and taken to the airport for your internal flight to Buenos Aires.